sparksc/frc-scouting-pi/README.md

 ## Prerequisites

+* Preferred Method: [Vagrant](https://www.vagrantup.com/) is installed.
-* Ensure Node.js (6 or later) and npm are installed.
+* If not using Vagrant, ensure Node.js (6 or later) and npm are installed.
 If not, Node can be installed from [here](https://nodejs.org/en/ "Node.js.org").

 ## Quick Start

+If using Vagrant, see the [Vagrant Setup guide](./docs/Vagrant Setup.md) for instructions on how to use Vagrant.

+Below are the command to start running the app.

 ```bash
 git clone https://github.com/sparksc/frc-scouting-pi.git